MikelUrr/node_ExploreNYC360/README.md

     ```bash
     npm run build
+    ```
 This command compiles the application for production.

 To run tests:

     ```bash
     npm test
+    ```
 Execute this command to run the automated tests.

 Customize your ExploreNYC360 experience and enjoy a seamless journey through the streets of NYC!

+## Contribution

+Contributions to ExploreNYC360 are welcome!
+If you'd like to contribute, follow these steps:

+1. Fork the project
+2. Create a branch (git checkout -b feature/new-feature)
+3. Commit your changes (git commit -am 'Add new feature')
+4. Push the branch (git push origin feature/new-feature)
+5. Open a Pull Request